-People metabolize drugs differently, depending on their genetics, which means not all drugs are as effective for everyone.
+Depending on your genetics, you can metabolize drugs differently from others.
+This means that not all drugs are effective for everyone.
 This is especially critical for things like mental health, where proper drug dosages are important.
-Sequence2Script draws on validated guidelines and recommendations from three different databases to create a single report that can guide them towards the best drug to prescribe for their patients.
+We created a tool called Sequence2Script that helps clinicians determine the best drug to prescribe for their patients based on their genotypes.

 The Problem and Existing Solution

-At the time, physicians had to contact the consult service with a patient’s genetic data.
-From there, the consultant (such as our challenge lead) would need to search through multiple databases to find the relevant information.
+When doctors are given a patient’s genetic data, they would normally need to contact the University of Calgary’s pharmacogenetics consult service.
+The consultant (such as our challenge lead) would have to search multiple databases to find the relevant information.
 Compiling these data into a single recommendation was both time-consuming and tedious.

-For the Neuro Nexus hackathon, I took the role of UI design lead and built wireframes in Figma based on specifications provided by our challenge lead.
-We decided to base our decisions on our challenge lead’s criteria because they were the one who would be using this tool first.
+For the Neuro Nexus hackathon, I took the role of product design lead and built UI wireframes in Figma, based on the specifications provided by our challenge lead.
+Because our timeline was limited, we did weren’t able to conduct interviews with potential users directly.
+Instead, we decided to base our decisions on our challenge lead’s criteria, because they would be the one who would be using this tool first.

 The first build of the software incorporated four genes, drawing information from two different databases to provide recommendations for antidepressant prescriptions.
 This minimum viable prototype was presented at the end of our eight-week challenge.